 Santos Populares in Portugal is a popular saint festival.
 The cities have different patron saints, and the dates of the parties depend on the location.
 The festival lasts the entire month of June, and it’s one of the best times to visit Portugal.

-What saints are popular in Portugal?
+What are the popular saints in Portugal?

 Saint Anthony, Saint John and Saint Peter are the most popular saints celebrated in Portugal.
 In June, there will be many parties to join so you can learn more about this event.